balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 userId

 > The unique identifier of the user making the request.
+This field is optional, and MUST be disregarded if the requesting user's identity can be securely derived from either the bearer token or jwk.

 bearer